 Since graduating, she has worked in hospitals, sports facilities and private practice.
-She has completed post-secondary courses in upper and lower extremity, disability management and Acupuncture along with numerous other courses.
+She has completed post-secondary courses in the upper and lower extremity, disability management and acupuncture along with numerous other courses.

-Throughout her career, Sushu has focused on the importance of posture and improvements regarding function, both at work and home.
-She has worked with all populations especially the elderly.
+Throughout her career, Sushu has focused on the importance of posture and improvements regarding function, both at work and at home.
+She has worked with all populations, especially the elderly.